 Greece: Screenwriters' Lab in Patmos

-*Students should arrange to depart the US on May 13 to arrive in the Greece on the morning of May 14.
+*Students should arrange to arrive to Athens on the morning of the program start date.

 The remote island of Patmos, Greece located on the beautiful Aegean Sea, is the setting for this 4-week intensive screenwriting course.
 While the Department of Visual and Media Arts offers many media writing classes, students don't often have dedicated allotments of time to focus solely on their writing.
 This program offers students the opportunity to concentrate on and improve their film and television writing skills.
 A select number of VMA/WLP students will participate in this screenwriting lab comprised of discussion, workshops, writing exercises, cold readings, and focused blocks of time set aside for writing.
 During this program students can completely immerse themselves in the world of their stories stimulated by a peaceful and inspirational setting.
 Patmos is a special and historic destination among the Greek Islands.
 The island has a particular draw among writers, artists, filmmakers, painters and poets seeking faraway beauty and quiet inspiration.
 Students will come to the program with a screenplay project and their own laptop with wireless capability.
 Writers will have a minimum of 5 hours day to write on their own.